 “…why not buy that leather jacket.”

-This is precisely why many high earners are actually quite broke.
+Despite appearances, many high earners are actually broke.
 In fact, many high earners live precariously close to the edge of bankruptcy because they are so dependent on their paychecks to cover their massive monthly fixed costs.

-The true cost of graduating from a Ford to a Lexus, pleather to leather, campgrounds to Paris, a condo to a 3 bedroom detached is economic security and financial freedom.
-Financial freedom is only available to those who have assets tucked away in savings accounts, investments and real estate.
+The true cost of graduating from a Ford to a Lexus is economic security and financial freedom.
+Financial freedom is only available to those who have money tucked away in savings accounts, investments, real estate and other assets.

-By spending your surplus you are trapping yourself in a cycle of financial dependency.
+As your pay rises you have the opportunity to use the surplus income to build lasting wealth.
+In contrast, by spending your surplus you are trapping yourself in a cycle of financial dependency.
 You are locked into a job you might hate because you need it to make your monthly mortgage payments.
-This is the ‘high income trap’.
+This is the rising income trap.

 Stop.
 No matter what your income, I suggest you take a moment to look at all your expenses.